-Purple is the new pink!
-The Colltex PDG race skins are top of the line Swiss technology.
-Found underneath the skis of many European champions, the PDG skins are 100% mohair with a special glide treatment.
+Yellow is the new pink!
+The Colltex Race skins are top-of-the-line Swiss technology.
+Found underneath the skis of many European champions, the skins formerly known as PDGs are 100% mohair with a special glide treatment.
 They weigh in at 20% less than other mohair skins from Colltex, yet corners were not cut.
-The sleek violet racers are woven strong enough to keep the hair attached to the skin, with a special edging technology to prevent fraying.
+The sleek racers are woven strong enough to keep the hair attached to the skin, with a special edging technology to prevent fraying.
 The skins are straight cut and straight fast.

 Kits include 160cm parallel skins with widths of 60mm, 62mm, 65mm, or 68mm.